kbadk/airthings-wave-webservice/README.md

 ## Purpose

 Unlimited potential!

 I use it in conjunction with [Node-RED](https://nodered.org/) to make certain Philips Hue light bulbs turn red when the air quality is poor, so I know to vent the room.

+I also use it for plotting data in Grafana
+([Grafana dashboard](https://grafana.com/grafana/dashboards/12310)) from the metrics endpoint.